-How to Address a Cover Letter (With a Name, Without a Name) in 2020
+How to Address a Cover Letter With a Name or Without a Name (+ Examples)

-Knowing how to address a cover letter can help tremendously when writing your letter.
-A proper start to your letter can make sure the hiring manager pays attention to your cover letter and continues to read it in its entirety.
+Knowing how to address a cover letter can help tremendously when writing and completing one.
+A proper start to a cover letter can make sure the hiring manager pays attention to the message and continues to read the letter in its entirety.
 This leads to the hiring manager continuing to read your resume and potentially offering you a job interview, phone interview, or other next steps in the process.

 The perfect cover letter is one that’s targeted to the job description, job advertisement, and prospective employer.
 From what you bring up in your first paragraph (your opening paragraph), second paragraph, and more.
 Your greeting is a key part of that targeting process.
 A generic greeting or generic salutation is what makes your letter feel like a generic cover letter.
 Which feels like a generic template you’ve used for each job application you’ve submitted to every potential employer.

 Without the Contact Person or Hiring Manager’s Name

 There are two methods of greetings to use.
 One where you know the specific person you’re addressing in your letter.
 This should be reflected in your cover letter greeting and first/second paragraph.
 And when you don’t know the name of who you’re addressing.

 When you don’t know the contact name of the reader, your options, in order of importance are: